 If you are running out of ideas to help your traumatized girl, give her the support and therapy she needs at Red Hawk.
-If mental health issues or learning disabilities keep your daughter from living life to the fullest, the outstanding residential treatment for girls at Red Hawk Behavioral Health will help.
+If mental health issues or learning disabilities keep your daughter from living life to the fullest, the outstanding residential treatment for girls at Red Hawk Academy will help.
 It offers personal therapeutic support for girls from Pueblo, Colorado.

 The residential treatment center not only offers tailored therapy and round-the-clock support staff for each girl, this program also offers therapeutic activities in its therapeutic milieu, plus equine-assisted therapy following the Eagala Model.

 Some of the benefits of equine-assisted therapy for girls include:

 The unique approach to therapy here includes various practical therapies which help girls take action during their treatment while working with horses, gardening, hiking, camping, swimming, and river rafting.
 As girls take part in the challenging ropes course, for instance, they learn about healthy risk-taking, personal limits, performing under pressure, and supporting and lifting up others.
 When girls cooperate, they will learn to achieve even more than they dreamed possible.